core1HF/FairWISA/README.md

 The code for the paper **"Fair Cognitive Diagnosis Without Sensitive Attributes" (FairWISA)**.

-The full version of the code is coming soon.
+The full version of the code is coming soon...

 ## Data
 PISA data is available at: [PISA Data](https://www.oecd.org/pisa/data/)